Vanpaia/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The different datasets were merged

-The dataset is subset to only the mean and standard devation variables
+The dataset is subset to only the mean and standard devation variables.
+Not only the mean() and std() variables were chosen, but also the angle() variables that were mean values, as that fit the description of the excercise better.

 The activity names replaced the activity identifier